ABOUT US

 Nicole met Jeb in 2001, and for over 20 years she has contributed her sense of compassion, her love for Nature and her respect for all indigenous people.
 She also brought with her a professionalism and leadership style that reenergized Nomadics as she steered it towards a socially responsible and stewardship-driven company.
 All our ‘We Care’ initiatives are ways to show that we care, that we want to share and that we want to participate in giving back to others and to the Earth.

-Tashina and her management team – Kris, Justin and Andres – are working together as a wonderful team, translating Jeb and Nicole’s vision and philosophy into their daily work.
+Tashina and her management team – Kris, and Taylor – are working together as a wonderful team, translating Jeb and Nicole’s vision and philosophy into their daily work.
 We call this way of doing business “Ethical Accountability,” where the wellbeing of the people and the respect for the Native American culture are the fundamental basis of all our personal choices and our business decision making.

 A WORD ABOUT OUR ECONOMIC PHILOSOPHY